Skip to content

 By looking at how radiation interacts with matter at a variety of redshifts, we can actually measure what the temperature of this background of radiation must have been at various distances and redshifts.
 As you can see, above, there’s not only a clear rise, but the observed rise (blue points, green points, and red points, all with error bars) follows the black dotted line very well: the exact predictions of the Big Bang.
 This direct measurement again agrees with the Big Bang and contradicts the Steady-State model.

 3.)
 The discovery that galaxies and galaxy densities in the Universe really do evolve over time.
-With the advent of modern telescopes, we can look at the Universe and find galaxies not only million, but billions or even tens of billions of light-years away.
-When we do, we find that two pieces of evidence that enable us to discern between the Big Bang and the Steady-State theories: the number density of galaxies and the observed properties of the galaxies themselves.
+With the advent of modern telescopes, we can look at the Universe and find galaxies not only millions, but billions or even tens of billions of light-years away.
+When we do, we find two pieces of evidence that enable us to discern between the Big Bang and the Steady-State theories: the number density of galaxies and the observed properties of the galaxies themselves.

 If the Steady-State theory is correct, both of these properties should be identical today to what they are at great distances: the Universe should be uniform in both space and time.
 But if the Big Bang is correct, there should be greater numbers of galaxies-per-unit-volume in the past, as the Universe is predicted to have been denser, and those early galaxies should be smaller, bluer, and lower in heavy elements.